daisy21000/developer-resources/README.md

 ## AI Implementation

-I have used AI throughout the creation of this project to assist me with various different tasks.
+I used AI tools such as Copilot throught the creation of the project.
+The support of AI helped greatly and sped up the development process.
+Here are  some ways I used AI to help with the project:

-### User stories
+### User Stories

 AI helped refine user stories and write acceptance criteria and tasks.
-I modified them to suit the project and implemented recommendations given about the user stories to make them more effective.
+I used Copilot to help me with this and then modified them to suit the project as some were not relevant.
+By doing so, it saved me time and helped with giving me ideas for features.

+### Development

+AI helped speed up development significantly.
+I used Copilot to help with repetitive tasks and commenting.
+It greatly helped me create view functionality, I adjusted what Copilot generated to fit the project.
+If it generated something I was unsure of, I asked it to explain the code and add comments.
+It also helped with adding docstrings and formating files according to PEP8 standards.

+### Debugging

+AI helped debug issues I had in my code such as warnings and unintended behaviour.
+Copilot walked me through the problems and gave solutions which I applied after making minor adjustments.
+It helped me understand the issues and effectively troubleshoot them.

+### Unit Testing

+AI helped generate unit tests for the project.
+It specified different edge cases and created tests to ensure functionality was as expected.
+I manually updated the tests to ensure they would run without errors, and asked Copilot to fix some bugs in the tests.
+In the end, all the tests were successful.
+AI sped up the process of creating unit tests and identifying edge cases.

+### Reflection

+AI greatly helped me create the project.
+I have learned the vast benefits of AI through this project, however, there are limitaions to it.
+There were times where it generated code unsuitable for the project or code with bugs.
+Therefore, it is always essential to review and understand all code produced by AI.
+I have made an effort to use AI only to assist me and not to do all the work.
+Despite the drawbacks and difficulties, AI supported the completion of the project.

 ## Credits